 - 1. Press the [Enter key] to open the menu.

-- 2. Select the $\rightarrow$ Safe Mode menu item and confirm the entry.
+- 2. Select the \rightarrow Safe Mode menu item and confirm the entry.

 - ▶ The submenu opens.

-Table 35: Settings in the Safe Mode menu
+Table 38: Settings in the Safe Mode menu

-Menu items in the Safe Mode menu Description Switch on/off of the Safe Mode function Function off on Here you can switch the Safe Mode function on or off (default value).
-Select one of the following options: off: Safe Mode is switched off. on: Safe Mode is switched on.
-Only when the Safe Mode function is switched on do the following menu items appear: Start Configuration Manual activation of the Safe Mode function Start off on Manual activation of the Safe Mode function: Option off: Safe Mode is not activated.
-Option on: Safe Mode is activated.
-Deactivation of Safe Mode Stop No Yes Stop only appears when Safe Mode has been activated.
+Menu items in the Safe Mode menu Description Switch on/off of the Safe Mode function Here you can switch the Safe Mode function on or off (default value).
+Function Select one of the following options: off on off: Safe Mode is switched off.on: Safe Mode is switched on.
+Only when the Safe Mode function is switched on do the following menu items appear: Start Configuration Manual activation of the Safe Mode function Start off Manual activation of the Safe Mode function: Option off: Safe Mode is not activated.
+Option on: Safe Mode is activated. on

+Menu items in the Safe Mode menu Description Deactivation of Safe Mode Stop No Yes Stop only appears when Safe Mode has been activated.
 Deactivation of Safe Mode is only possible when there are no pending alarms.
-Configuration In this submenu you set the parameters with which the device will continue to work when the Safe Mode is activated \$Table 36 "Settings in the Configuration menu" on page 122.
+Configuration In this submenu you set the parameters with which the device will continue to work when the Safe Mode is activated \$\text{\text{Table 39 "Settings in the \$Configuration menu" on page 125.}}

-Table 36: Settings in the Configuration menu
+Table 39: Settings in the Configuration menu

 Menu items in the Configuration menu Description of the options, actions with Safe Mode activated Set point change Select one of the following options: This menu item is hidden when Safe Mode is activated.
 Change set point: When Safe Mode is activated, the device adjusts to the new setpoint previously set in the Setpoint menu. unchanged: If Safe Mode is activated, the device retains the setpoint with which it previously worked.
-Set point Here you enter the setpoint $T{\rm set}$ with which the device continues to work after activated Safe Mode.
+Set point Here you enter the setpoint T{set} with which the device continues to work after activated Safe Mode.
 This value is stored in the Safe Mode parameters.
 Control Select one of the following options: Option Unchanged: If Safe Mode is activated, the device retains the control variable with which it previously worked.
 Option Internal Pt1000: With Safe Mode activated, the device switches to the internal Pt1000 control variable.

-Table 37: Interface module and interface commands
+Table 40: Interface module and interface commands